 - The Super-Soldier Serum taken by Captain America was, according to some comics, supposed to go to FDR after it had been tested (however, the inventor was killed after using it on Captain America, and the project had No Plans, No Prototype, No Backup).
 This would cure the effects of the polio and let him walk on his own again.
 Cap himself had a bit of hero-worship going on for Roosevelt, and the Sentinel of Liberty miniseries shows that Steve was employed as a mural painter by the WPA.
 Considering that FDR personally presented him with his indestructible round shield, you can understand the good feeling.

 - In Batman: The Dark Knight Returns, outgoing Commissioner James Gordon relates his experiences during the war to incoming Commissioner Ellen Yindel, appointed by the mayor on her anti-Batman stance.
 He specifically stated that he refused to ever consider if Roosevelt knew about Pearl Harbour, stating that the whole thing was "too big" to comprehend, making an analogy to Batman's importance as a symbol.
 After failing to capture Batman multiple times, Yindel finally concedes to Gordon's point.

 - In Superman #141 (April 1961), a flashback to Superman's debut as Superboy has the Boy of Steel meeting Roosevelt.
 Superboy saves FDR from an assassination attempt, plus does several favors for the President.
 Bronze Age stories (and DC's institution of a floating timeline) eventually retconned the President Superboy met to Eisenhower.
 As such, a 1980s Superboy story (where the hero's accidentally thrown back in time from The '60s to The '30s and across dimensional boundaries to Earth-2) has Clark see a Smallville newspaper headline mention Roosevelt.
 (We also later see Earth-2's Pa Kent express support of Roosevelt.)

-- In "When I See an Elephant Fly" from Disney's Dumbo, one of the puns is "I heard a fireside chat", a then-contemporary reference to Roosevelt's fireside chats.
+- In "When I See an Elephant Fly" from Disney's Dumbo, one of the puns is "I heard a fireside chat", a then-contemporary reference to Roosevelt's radio addresses.

 - The play (and subsequent film) Sunrise at Campobello feature Ralph Bellamy as a young FDR and chronicle his early struggles with polio.